Performance on an Egg

 John Mennes 1658

-This work is a sneak preview of Jenny's upcoming exhibition, Performance on an Egg in November at Warnambool Art Gallery alongside acclaimed illustrator Shaun Tan.
+This work is a sneak preview of Jenny's exhibition, Performance on an Egg in November at Warnambool Art Gallery alongside acclaimed illustrator Shaun Tan.

 The perfect spheroid form of the egg, being the centre of where all life begin, has fascinated and inspired art and culture for centuries.
 The oval form of organic symmetry and simplicity and the tactility of its smoothness gives me enjoyment.
 There is calmness to this form without edge, a subtlety worthy of exploration.
 These particular Egg Worlds have natural elements with metaphors appearing like cracks in perfection, surfaces juxtaposed with unearthly awry creatures and birds, free to roam about in a world adrift from nature, as we know it.